About

 Fitting the models

-To fit the models, we first prepare the cpam object, then compute p-values, estimate the changepoint, and select the shape for each transcript.
+To fit the models, we first prepare the cpam object, then compute p-values, estimate the changepoints, and select the shape for each transcript.
 The last step takes the longest (here just under 13 minutes) but it is worth the wait to be able to visualise and cluster the transcripts by shape.

 cpo <- prepare_cpam(exp_design = ed,